LTC Insurance Premium Increases

 Why premium increases on long term care insurance policies may be necessary

 Over the lifetime of a policy, most premium dollars will be set aside to pay future claims.
 Remaining premium dollars are used to cover commissions, expenses and earnings.
-Although long term care insurance is originally priced to generate a profit, if claims are higher than expected, insurers may experience losses - which is the case for many of the policies for which we are seeking premium increases.
+Although long term care insurance is originally priced to generate a profit, if claims are higher than expected, insurers may experience losses - which is the case for many of the products for which we are seeking premium increases.
 The diagram below illustrates how premiums are intended to be used over the lifetime of a long term care insurance policy.

 Intended allocation of premiums